spardog/spardog.github.io/README.md

 >Here you can find my complete [CV](https://spardog.github.io/CV.pdf)
 >
 ### Prime graph's code
-> Here you can play with the code we use for the prime graphs paper: (https://spardog.github.io/prime_graphs-main.zip)
+> Here you can find the code we use in our paper relating directed graphs and prime graphs: (https://spardog.github.io/prime_graphs-main.zip)